 It’s vital that we plan to change the way we teach if we want neurodiverse students to feel more successful as they learn.

-Here’s an example of how I adapt my teaching to work with students diagnosed with ADHD (attention deficit hyperactivity disorder).
-First, I remember that these kinds of students are often labelled as ‘difficult’, ‘trouble makers’ and ‘loud’, and I reject those labels completely 🖐🏼
+Here’s an example of an alternative teaching style that works well with students diagnosed with ADHD (attention deficit hyperactivity disorder).
+These kinds of students are often labelled as ‘difficult’, ‘trouble makers’ and ‘loud’.
+It's important to reject those labels completely. 🖐🏼

 ADHD can manifest itself in many ways in young people, including restlessness, fixation, shouting out ideas or disrupting others around them.
 What can you do to improve?